DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 ## Phase VII: The Abandonment and Automated Control (6,000-4,000 Years Ago)

-**The Withdrawal**: The Anunnaki gradually withdraw from direct human management, leaving behind control systems designed for permanent supervision but no longer actively managed.
+**The Withdrawal**: The Igigi gradually withdraw from direct human management, leaving behind control systems designed for permanent supervision but no longer actively managed.

 **Orphaned Systems**: Humanity is left operating under management protocols designed for external supervision:
 - Binary programming continues operating without its original controllers